TUC-ProAut/HDC-ROCKETS/README.md

 ## Overview

 Code to the paper [1].
-The approach is based on the time series classification algorithm MiniROCKET [2] and extend it with explicit time encoding by HDC.
+The approach is based on the time series classification algorithm MiniROCKET [2], MultiROCKET [3] and HYDRA [4] and extend it with explicit time encoding by HDC.

 [1] ...

 [2] A. Dempster, D. F. Schmidt, and G. I. Webb, “MiniRocket: A Very Fast (Almost) Deterministic Transform for Time Series Classification,” Proc.
 ACM SIGKDD Int.
 Conf.
 Knowl.
 Discov.
 Data Min., pp. 248–257, 2021.

+[3] C. W. Tan, A. Dempster, C. Bergmeir, and G. I. Webb, “MultiRocket: multiple pooling operators and transformations for fast and effective time series classification,” Data Mining and Knowledge Discovery, 2022, doi: 10.1007/s10618-022-00844-1.

+[4] A. Dempster, D. F. Schmidt, and G. I. Webb, “Hydra: competing convolutional kernels for fast and accurate time series classification,” Data Mining and Knowledge Discovery, vol. 37, no. 5, pp. 1779–1805, 2023, doi: 10.1007/s10618-023-00939-3.

 ---